 - Litter is unsightly and is associated with crime and anti-social behaviour and can lead to areas being perceived as neglected which can discourage people from visiting the area.

 - Litter attracts vermin such as rats and other disease carrying pests which can cause hazards for human health.

 - People who throw litter, fail to pick up dog waste or drivers/passengers who throw litter from vehicles can be prosecuted.
 Officers from the Council regularly patrol the district and will act if offences are observed.
 Vehicle registration details are taken and the authorities can trace the owner through the DVLA.

 - Fly-tipping– being potentially more serious and hazardous than littering is an offence under the waste legislation.
 On conviction the fine is up to £50,000 or twelve months imprisonment or both.

 - Every day RSPCA inspectors rescue pet and wild animals trapped or hurt by litter.

 - Over 30 million tonnes of litter are collected from our streets every year - and it is estimated that it costs council tax payers £780 million a year to keep the streets of England clean.

 How do I report a littering offence?

-Please report littering directly to the Council using our online self-service system
+Please report littering directly to the Council by visiting the online section.

 You can also download and print an environmental crime reporting booklet to record littering details